 It’s time for more men to step forward.
 We need strong voices to bring male eating disorders to the public’s attention and to open up treatment options.
 We need male celebrities to talk about these issues.
-We also need parents to talk about it with their kids; nearly one-third of teenage boys try to control their weight by skipping meals, vomiting and taking laxatives, according to the National Association of Anorexia Nervosa and Associated Disorders.
+We also need parents to talk about it with their kids and bust myths; nearly one-third of teenage boys try to control their weight by skipping meals, vomiting and taking laxatives, according to the National Association of Anorexia Nervosa and Associated Disorders.

 I know that speaking out is easier said than done.
 It took me nearly 30 years to fight through my fear of ridicule, feminization and judgment before I finally told the world my secret.

 But the biggest surprise about coming forward?
 When I did, I found only acceptance, caring and love.
 People wanted to help.

 The societal stigma is, admittedly, something that will not go away overnight.
 But with every male who speaks up and lets others know they are not alone, more will find the courage to step up.
 Eventually I hope we reach a tipping point in which the media, including Hollywood, will portray men and women in a less gender-stereotyped manner.

 There is power in numbers.
 As we step up, we will see more legislation introduced to provide better coverage for eating disorders.
 With that we will see an expansion of treatment options, which will lead to more funding and research for both male and female eating disorder sufferers.

 Eventually we will have a better understanding of how to stop the crazy thoughts in their tracks and save lives.